 - 7. Gold Coast contends that the Calumet Township Assessor failed to determine the subject property's base rate in accordance with Indiana law and the procedures prescribed by the Department of Local Government Finance ("DLGF").
 Young argument. - 8.
 According to Gold Coast, the land order upon which the assessment is based was invalid because it did not contain the proper year's sales data, if it contained any actual sales data at all.
 Gold Coast's president, Andy Young, asserted that the county's neighborhood map and corresponding base rates have not been modified for over 25 years.
 He also claimed that Calumet Township's land orders were submitted four years late.
 Young asserted that the DLGF was investigating the late submission, and Gold Coast requested that we defer our decision in this appeal until the DLGF finishes its investigation.
 Young testimony and argument. - 9.
-Finally, Young testified that the Calumet Township Assessor applied a negative influence factor of only 20% to the subject property while she customarily gives lots with the same dimensions a negative influence factor of 50%.
-Young testimony.
+Finally, Young testified that the base rate used to assess the subject property differed from the base rates used to assess the properties in the two incorporated appeals, although he did not say what those base rates were.
+He also testified that the Calumet Township Assessor applied a negative influence factor of only 20% to the subject property when she customarily gives lots with the same dimensions a negative influence factor of 50%.2 Young testimony.